-Roth IRA: A Tax-Free Retirement Savings Option
+Roth IRA: Tax-Free Retirement Savings Explained

 Are Roth IRAs specific to United States?

 Yes, Roth IRAs are specific to the United States.
 They are governed by U.S. tax laws, allowing individuals to contribute after-tax income with the benefit of tax-free withdrawals in retirement.
 Other countries may have similar retirement savings accounts, but they operate under different names and regulations specific to their own tax systems.
-For example, Canada offers the Tax-Free Savings Account (TFSA), United Kingdom provides the Individual Savings Account (ISA), Australia has the Superannuation fund, Germany has Riester Pension and Rürup Pensionetc and New Zealand has KiwiSaver etc.
+For example, Canada offers the Tax-Free Savings Account (TFSA), United Kingdom provides the Individual Savings Account (ISA), Australia has the Superannuation fund, Germany has Riester Pension and R?rup Pensionetc and New Zealand has KiwiSaver etc.

 What is the alternative to a Roth IRA in Indonesia?